Jana Shoulders, CPA, AIF®, AEP®

 Jana holds a bachelor’s degree in business administration in accounting from the University of Tulsa.

 In 2021, Jana was ranked #10 on Forbes’ Best-in-State Wealth Advisors list for Oklahoma.
 She ranked #16 in 2020.
 Jana also ranked #322 on Forbes’ 2020 Top Women Wealth Advisors list.
-In addition, she has been named to Barron’s Top 100 Women Financial Advisors list for the last three years.
-In 2020, she landed at #57 on the list.
+In addition, she has been named to Barron’s Top 100 Women Financial Advisors list for the last four years.
+In 2020, she landed at #57 on the list and #58 in 2021.
 She has also made on Barron’s list of Top 1200 Advisors (Oklahoma) for the last three years.
 In 2021, she was #6 in the list of Oklahoma advisors.

 Jana is also frequently interviewed by reporters.
 Recent articles where she was featured include the Barron’s article, “Learning To Put Herself In Her Clients’ Boots.”